 is one of the most successful countries in the fight against the virus; the numbers were always low and health system

 did a great job.
 First Covid-19 case in Turkey was seen on 11th of March 2020.
-All border gates are closed to incoming visitors and all flights have been suspended since last week of March.
-Any person coming in from abroad have to spend 14 days of quarantine under the surveillance of Ministry of Health.
-There are partial lockdowns and many facilities such as hotels
+All border gates were closed to incoming visitors and all flights have been suspended from last week of March until June 2020.
+Any person coming in from abroad had to spend 14 days of quarantine under the surveillance of Ministry of Health.
+There were partial lockdowns and many facilities such as hotels

 In general, is it safe to travel to Turkey for foreigners?

 , when you compare with other big metropolitan cities around the World they're mostly safe.
 The crime rate is very low compared to large European and US cities.
 Of course, precautions should be taken to avoid risks of street robbery and pick-pocketing as you would do in any part of the world.
 Be vigilant in general, just in case.
 Due to tensions across the Middle East nowadays, Foreign Offices will advise you not to travel to locations near the country's border with Syria and Iraq, tourists should avoid those areas for now.
 Terror-wise, since 2016 the country has been quiet and safe, with no major terror attacks and no coups

 is generally safe for solo female travelers as Turkish people are friendly and helpful.
 Of course, you should follow the usual safety precautions as a woman

 , especially at night or in deserted locations.
 The most important thing is common sense.
 Prepare yourself before leaving home and do some research.